Grate-Oracle-Lewot/GrateCrystal/README.md

 - See: https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/docs/design_flaws.md
 - And: https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/docs/bugs_and_glitches.md

 I haven't done absolutely everything in both of those, but most.
-The main takeaway is that the Apricorn balls should all now work the way they were intended to, and a lot of very small and specific glitches have been (theoretically) fixed.
+The main takeaway is that the Apricorn balls should all now work the way they were intended to.

 # FAQ